AustinCodingAcademy/ACAShop/README.md

 - Write order data to the ```order``` table, retrieve the newly created ```order_id```
 - Create one record per ```Product``` in the ```order_item``` table

+#### Receipt Page
+- After an order has been placed, redirect them to ```/receipt```
+- Display the customer's name, order date, billing and shipping address, items they purchased and the order total

 ### Reporting
 - Create a report to show all sales that were made by all people to date
 - The report should rollup and show total sales